bootlin/training-materials/slides/kernel-intro-modules/kernel-intro-modules.typ

 == Using kernel modules

 === Advantages of modules

+#table(
+  columns: (65%, 35%),
+  stroke: none,
-#table(columns: (65%, 35%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     - Modules make it easy to develop drivers without rebooting: load, test, unload, rebuild, load...

     - Useful to keep the kernel image size to the minimum (essential in GNU/Linux distributions for PCs).

     - Also useful to reduce boot time: you don't spend time initializing devices and kernel features that you only need later.

     - Caution: once loaded, have full control and privileges in the system.
       No particular protection.
 That's why only the `root` user can load and unload modules.

     - To increase security, possibility to allow only signed modules, or to disable module support entirely.

-],[
+  ],
+  [

     #align(center, [#image("modules-to-access-rootfs.pdf", width: 100%)])

-])
+  ],
+)

 === Module utilities: extracting information

 `<module_name>`: name of the module file without the trailing `.ko`

 - `modinfo <module_name>` (for modules in `/lib/modules`) \
   `modinfo <module_path>.ko` \
   Gets information about a module without loading it: parameters, license, description and dependencies.

 === Module utilities: loading

 - `sudo insmod <module_path>.ko` \
   Tries to load the given module.
 The full path to the module object